AP0827/VisiTUN-/README.md

 > Only the verified face of the intended user can decrypt the communication, ensuring physical access-level security.

-This approach uses quantized facial geometry (like eye distance and nose-to-chin ratio normalized by face width) to produce stable, reproducible values, which are binned into discrete ranges.
-These bin values, combined with a user password, produce a consistent AES key even with minor facial variation — enabling reliable encryption and decryption.
+This approach uses **quantized facial geometry** (like eye distance and nose-to-chin ratio normalized by face width) to produce **stable**, **reproducible** values, which are binned into discrete ranges.
+These bin values, **combined with a user password**, produce a **consistent AES key** even with minor facial variation — enabling reliable encryption and decryption.

 ---